OLYMPIA – Think back to the last time you renewed your driver’s license. Do you remember the shoes on the person behind the counter?

 “Usually these budgets are written behind closed doors, and outside the special interest lobbyists and stakeholders, you don’t have a lot of public participation in how the budget is written,” said Jason Mercier, with the conservative Washington Policy Center.
 “It may be pie in the sky, but any time you involve the public, it’s a good thing.”

-Many state workers who responded encouraged the governor to assign more workers to four-day weeks of 10-hour days, which could save on heating and lighting costs at state buildings.
+Many state workers who responded encouraged the governor to assign more workers to four-day weeks of 10-hour days, which is expected to save some heating and lighting costs at state buildings.

-Some workers said they’d be willing to accept other changes, including moves by the state to:
+Some workers said they’d be willing to go further:

-•Cut all state workers’ pay by $1 to $3 an hour, depending on how much they’re paid.
+•cutting all state workers’ pay by $1-$3 an hour, depending on how much they’re paid,

 One worker suggested giving state workers more money – a 5 percent cost-of-living increase next year, instead of the planned 2 percent — and calling the boost an economic stimulus package.
 Many others suggested buyouts to encourage workers to retire early.

-Some workers were clearly sweating the possibility of layoffs.
+Some workers are clearly sweating the possibility of layoffs.